 Which would you choose?
 The UK buying public voted with its feet, and went for the Vauxhall in huge numbers (Picture: Autocar magazine)

-The sales reflect also how hard Vauxhall was working to maintain the Cavalier’s appeal.
+The sales also reflect just how hard Vauxhall was working to maintain the Cavalier’s appeal.
 In October 1983, the range was expanded in a couple of ways – firstly, a 1.8-litre fuel-injected engine option was added to the range.
 Although the 115bhp option was initially reserved for the SRi, CDi and GLSi models, it clearly cemented the Cavalier’s reputation for being the outside lane warrior’s weapon of choice.

 These new variants were able to top 115mph and dash from 0-60mph in well under nine seconds.
 Also added to the range was an interesting five-door estate, which used imported Holden Camira panels (the Australian J Car) to create a cavernous rival to the popular Sierra Estate, and the 54bhp 1.6-litre diesel, the less said of which the better.